godzie44/d3/README.md

 ## Example of usage

-Full example of usage u can see in [this](https://github.com/godzie44/last-wish) project.
+Full example of usage you can see in [this](https://github.com/godzie44/last-wish) project.
 Note, that is it is a test project with main responsibility show d3 orm in action.

 ## Tests